 Line Charts: The lines in these charts are usually used to highlight changes in a measure over time.
 Often expectations about measures in the near-term future are based on data seen in this type of chart.
 BUT these types of displays are NOT intended to predict what will happen in the future.

 The chart below uses “rolling averages” to report an “average” closing price independent of the number of bedrooms to start.
 Specific rolling averages for closing prices for houses with the given number of bedrooms is included.
 A “rolling average” for “Active Days on Market” is also indicated on a background bar-chart!

-The next chart shows lines for the average % values of closing price divided by listing price for homes having closing transactions in the corresponding periods.
+The next chart shows lines for the average percent values of closing price divided by listing price for homes having closing transactions in the corresponding periods.
 But a linear “trend line” calculated and reported using an MS-Excel feature is included in this chart also to provide one possible interpretation of the variations in the data.

 In the following chart, we are interested in the number of closings – completed sales transactions.
-However, the data are reported both by year and by price range to give us more insight into attributes which might be influencing the number of sales which complete.
+However, the data is reported both by year and by price range to give us more insight into attributes which might be influencing the number of sales which complete.

-The data in this next chart provide the same sort of information, but in a slightly different format and using a different attribute – range of living area.
+The data in this next chart provides the same sort of information, but in a slightly different format and using a different attribute – range of living area.
 This is more useful given that there are fewer data points to report in this chart.

-Pie Charts: used simply as a visual aid to help “see” the difference between percentages which add up to 100 as illustrated in the chart below.
+Pie Charts: Used simply as a visual aid to help “see” the difference between percentages which add up to 100 as illustrated in the chart below.

 We will continue to monitor market activity in Southeastern Connecticut over the coming months.
 We will share trends or other data of interest with you in future blogs using the approaches described above.

-And, if you are looking to purchase a home in the area or to work with a local real estate agent, please feel free to call us.
+If you are looking to purchase a home in the area or to work with a local real estate agent, please feel free to call us.
 We look forward to helping you find just the right home for you.